tldr-pages/tldr/common/cksum.md

 > Calculates CRC checksums and byte counts of a file
 > Note, on old UNIX systems the CRC implementation may differ.

-- Display a 32 checksum, size in bytes and filename
+- Display a 32 bit checksum, size in bytes and filename

 `chksum {{filename}}`